 The i-mop is part of the complete i-team system which includes specially designed i-land trollies.
 The i-land combines all items you need on a cleaners trolley plus mounts the i-mop on the front.
-The i-land + i-mop combination eliminates all that unnecessary walking, carrying your i-mop with you wherever you are with your trolley.
+The i-land + i-mop combination eliminates all that unnecessary walking as you're always carrying your i-mop with you.

-11. You can use the i-mop on virtually any “moppable” surface.
+11. You can use it on virtually any “moppable” surface

-The i-mop can be used on virtually any surface that you can mop.
-Ceramic tiles, porcelain tiles, granite, marble, travertine, concrete, terracotta, terrazzo, slate, vinyl, timber (timber decking as well) and cork are all floors that can be cleaned with the i-mop (and we probably missed some in this list.)
+If you can mop it, you can i-mop it.
+Ceramic tiles, porcelain tiles, granite, marble, travertine, concrete, terracotta, terrazzo, slate, vinyl, timber (timber decking as well) and cork are all floors that can be cleaned with the i-mop (and we probably missed a few.)

-Remember, just like any type of floor scrubber, if you use the i-mop on rough surfaces such as pavers or anti-slip flooring, you will wear out your brushes, squeegees and rubbers faster than on a smooth floor.
+Remember, just like any other floor scrubber, if you use the i-mop on rough surfaces such as pavers or anti-slip flooring, you will wear out your brushes, squeegees and rubbers faster than on a smooth floor.

 So what can’t you clean with the i-mop?
-Exposed aggregate, rough concrete, rough pavers and really rough floors will wear out the wearing parts super quick, so not recommended.
+Exposed aggregate, rough concrete, rough pavers, and really rough floors will wear out the wearing parts quickly.
 And perhaps some super-soft exotic timbers and other wacky floors that we’ve never heard of.

 The daily maintenance points of an i-mop are yellow for easy identification.
 Yellow cuffs on each end of the hose, yellow squeegee connector, yellow filter on the recovery tank, and a yellow indicator on the brush to tell you when they need replacing.

 A crucial part of any scrubber is the floor squeegee.
-Most floor scrubbers will require some fittings to be undone (nuts or bolts or similar) to remove the floor squeegee.
-The i-mop has 2 specially designed pins that hold the squeegee, which pops off with a gentle pull.
-Super simple, no tools required.
+Most floor scrubbers will require some fittings to be undone (nuts, bolts or similar) to remove the floor squeegee.
+The i-mop has 2 specially designed pins that hold the squeegee, which pops off with a gentle pull – super simple, no tools required.

 Why does all this matter?

 The total cost of ownership (TCO) of any piece of commercial cleaning equipment is almost always closely linked to how well the machine is maintained.
-Well cared for machines have a lower total cost of ownership, and there is a conversely high TCO for machines that are not well maintained.
+Well cared for machines have a lower TCO, and there is a conversely high TCO for machines that are not well maintained.
 By paying attention to the i-mop design, the i-mop makes daily maintenance as easy as possible for i-mop operators.
 This gives the best chance of ensuring a long operating life from your floor scrubber.

 13. Fill up anywhere